 Thanks to the Digital Elite Controller along with the LED display, adjusting, maintaining and viewing the temperature while using the Traeger is pretty easy.
 From 1700F to 4000F, all are controlled by just a single button.

-Meanwhile, the Pit Boss offers a great range of temperature from 1700F to 5000F.
+Meanwhile, the Pit Boss offers a great range of temperatures from 1700F to 5000F.
 Of course, you also view the temperature through the thermostat on its lid.
-However, the most wonderful thing is that the Pit Boss grills can automatically start or cool it down.
+However, one wonderful thing about the Pit Boss grill is that it can automatically start or cool down.

-If the Traeger boasts its versatility with 6 different cooking styles, the Pit Boss provides 8 various ways.
+The Traeger boasts of its versatility with 6 different cooking styles but still takes second place to the Pit Boss that provides 8 various ways.
 They include baking, grilling, smoking, roasting, braising, barbequing, searing, and char-grilling.

-Depending on different models, the hopper size of Pit Boss is measured between 7 and 14 lbs.
-Meanwhile, the grills from the Traeger are equipped the bigger hopper.
-Some can contain up to 18lbs and feature a great system that helps to collect ash from the pellets.
+Depending on different models, the hopper size of Pit Boss is measured to be between 7 and 14 lbs.
+Meanwhile, the grills from the Traeger are equipped with bigger hoppers.
+Some can contain up to 18 lbs and feature a great system that helps to collect ash from the pellets.

-When it comes to the cooking space, the Traeger definitively passes the Pit Boss.
+When it comes to cooking space, the Traeger definitely surpasses the Pit Boss.
 No matter which size you want, from 300 to 1,300 square inches, the Traeger can satisfy you.
 Meanwhile, most of the pellet grills from Pit Boss have as little as 500 square inches.
-Although you can find some over 500, they are often designed with the two-tiered cooking space.
+Although you can find some over 500, they are often designed with a two-tiered cooking space.

 About grilling construction

-In term of construction, the Traeger seems to be inferior to Pit Boss.
-It’s because Pit Boss grills feature their cast-iron grates with a nontoxic and clear cover, preventing food from sticking to the grill.
+In terms of construction, the Traeger seems to be inferior to Pit Boss.
+This is because Pit Boss grills feature cast-iron grates with a nontoxic and clear cover, preventing food from sticking to the grill.

-The good or bad performance of the pellet grill depends on its capacity to bring out a well-cooked meat with the accurate temp.
-One certain thing is that both products from Pit Boss and Traeger will give you the fantastic result.
+The performance of the pellet grill depends on its capacity to deliver well-cooked meat at the accurate temp.
+One certain thing is that both products from Pit Boss and Traeger will give you fantastic results in this regard.
 Moreover, the cooking process is so easy and straightforward.

 Of course, you also find the same price for buying some Traeger grills.
-But, if you have a higher demand, for instance over $1000, Traeger will come out on top.
+But, if you have a higher demand and budget, for instance over $1000, Traeger will come out on top.

 Pit Boss vs Traeger Reviews

-Let’s get a clear look at both brands via checking two particular models below.
+Let’s get a clear look at both brands by checking two particular models below.

 Pit Boss 71700FB Pellet Grill with Flame Broiler

-The 71700FB is known as one of the premium pellet grills in the Pit Boss line that is fit for those on a tight budget.
+The 71700FB is known as one of the premium pellet grills in the Pit Boss line and is perfect for those on a tight budget.

 With an average dimension, a large cooking space, and a moderate weight, this model is quite ideal to celebrate backyard parties for 4-6 people.
-You are able to cook a medium pork shoulder, a whole brisket, a rack of ribs, or even an entire turkey with ease.
+You can cook a medium pork shoulder, a whole brisket, a rack of ribs, or even an entire turkey with ease.
 Furthermore, the cooking lid securely closes while in operation, decreasing loss of heat and smoke.

-With the digital control board and a great range of temperature, you can easily to adjust temp so that it’s fit for your cooking style.
-Whether you’re preparing to sear, smoke, roast, BBQ, grill, bake, char-grill or braise, the Pit Boss 71700FB will help you produce the perfect dishes.
+With the digital control board and a great range of temperatures, you can also easily adjust temp to fit your cooking style.
+Whether you’re preparing to sear, smoke, roast, BBQ, grill, bake, char-grill or braise, the Pit Boss 71700FB will help you produce the perfect meal.

 Traeger Grills Texas Elite 34 Wood Pellet Grill and Smoker